Martin Thomas Manton

 Martin Thomas Manton (August 2, 1880 – November 17, 1946) was a United States circuit judge of the United States Court of Appeals for the Second Circuit and previously was a United States District Judge of the United States District Court for the Southern District of New York.
-Manton was acquitted of bribery, but convicted of conspiracy to obstruct justice.
+At his 1939 trial, Manton was acquitted of bribery, but convicted of conspiracy to obstruct justice.
 He served 19 months in federal prison.

 Education and career

 Born on August 2, 1880, in New York City, New York, Manton received a Bachelor of Laws in 1901 from Columbia Law School.
 He entered private practice in New York City from 1901 to 1916, part of that time partnered with William Bourke Cockran.

 Notable client

 In 1915, Manton was attorney for Charles Becker, the New York City police officer who was convicted and executed in the Rosenthal murder trial.

 Federal judicial service

 Manton was nominated by President Woodrow Wilson on August 15, 1916, to a seat on the United States District Court for the Southern District of New York vacated by Judge Charles Merrill Hough.
 He was confirmed by the United States Senate on August 23, 1916, and received his commission the same day.
 His service terminated on March 22, 1918, due to his elevation to the Second Circuit.

 Manton was nominated by President Wilson on March 12, 1918, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Alfred Conkling Coxe Sr. He was confirmed by the Senate on March 18, 1918, and received commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1926 to 1938.
 His service terminated on February 7, 1939, due to his resignation.